 Almosta Road, Ombre Blue 3, and Just Marie 2 all have an ideal turnaround time of 48 hours.
 And Ipharra, one of the biggest charter catamarans in Greece, has a whole 72-hour turnaround time.

 Marcelle Hailwax is a yacht charter broker with extensive experience in the industry.
-After spending eight years as a professional yacht chef, Marcelle has a deep understanding of the charter business.
-She prides herself on matching her clients with the right yacht for their vacation, taking into account their unique preferences and needs.
+After spending 8 years as a professional yacht chef, Marcelle has a deep understanding of all sides of the charter business.
+She knows what happens behind the curtain, what it is like to be crew, and what it takes to make guests happy.

 Marcelle’s enthusiasm for her job is contagious, and she is dedicated to providing her clients with unforgettable, once-in-a-lifetime adventures.